rocket-pool/docs.rocketpool.net/docs/guides/node/performance.md

 ::: tip NOTE
 The above link is for the **mainnet** version of Beaconcha.in.
-If you're running on the Holesky Testnet, use [this link instead](https://holesky.beaconcha.in)!
+If you're running on the Hoodi Testnet, use [this link instead](https://hoodi.beaconcha.in)!
 :::

 This is a record of all of the Beacon Chain activity for your validator.